- XM offers a $5 minimum deposit versus Admirals' $25, making it more accessible for new traders

 Admirals advertises spreads from 0.5 pips on some configurations and emphasises transparent pricing across CFD share and multi-asset menus—while also enabling real investing on certain Invest accounts (stocks/ETFs), which changes the fee logic entirely versus pure CFD trading.

-XM keeps many retail users on simple variable spreads with no commission on standard CFD accounts, plus an ultra-low $5 entry point and a $30 no-deposit bonus for qualified clients—strong if you want fewer moving parts at signup.
+XM keeps many retail users on simple variable spreads with no commission on standard CFD accounts, plus an ultra-low $5 entry point and a welcome deposit bonus for qualified clients—strong if you want fewer moving parts at signup.

 Platforms#